AndlerRL/-Pok-dex-_project/README.md

 <h1>'Pokédex'_project</h1>

+<h5><code>v1.3.1a</code></h5>

+Decided to update this webApp with React 16.8.4, using AXIOS respectively for the gets of the Pokemon API.

+I started already to separate the whole project into differents files, paths and using a re-usable structure for this framework.

 <h5><code>v1.0.0</code><h5>

 A simple project that demostrate the use of Fetch API alone with ES6.
-This project execute a list of pokémons, exactly <code>500 species of pokémon</code> that has a card designed details section once you click on the pokémon img.
+This project execute a list of pokémons, exactly <code>100 species of pokémon</code> that has a card designed details section once you click on the pokémon img.

 <ol>
   <strong>There is also 2 details:</strong>